Konamiman/RookieDrive-FDD-ROM/README.md

 We can't guarantee that this DiskROM will work as expected with any existing USB FDD.
 Unfortunately, many models violate the existing protocols and specifications in diverse and creative ways, from requiring UFI commands to be sent in a particular order when they shouldn't, to outright refusing to handle 720K disks.
 Six different FDD devices have been used for testing while developing this project, and in the end five of them work with the resulting DiskROM.
 One of these five can't handle 720K disks.

 Of the tested devices, the one that seems to be working best is the **Sony MPF82E**, it even seems capable of reading single sided disks.

+Similarly, we can't guarantee that all the USB hubs will work.

 ## Last but not least...